IyerS/sundareshiyer.github.io/_posts/2019-04-01-pricing-science-fedex.md

 # Pricing Science Examples for FedEx Express

-This document outlines three key pricing science problem statements that the Pricing Science department at FedEx Express might work on.
-For each example, we'll provide a detailed problem statement, description of the data used, methodology, and code snippets to implement the solution.
+This document outlines the three pricing science problem statements that I worked on along with the Pricing Science department at FedEx Express.
+For each case, I will provide a detailed problem statement, description of the data used (representative and cleaned), methodology, and code snippets (representative) to implement the solution.

 ## Table of Contents